apeirohaon/spacepirates/character_descriptions.md

 Sex: male
 Age: 19
 Captain of the ship.
 Spent his childhood in a desolate land outside of any registered areas or claimed territories.
 His existence is not recognized by the Interplanetary League.
+For the time being, deliberately avoids thinking about anything that isn't strictly necessary for his continued survival.

 A1:
 Sex: male
 Age: 37
-Once a staunchly law-abiding citizen, he still holds
+Once a staunchly law-abiding citizen, he still holds onto many of his old ideals.

 A2:
 Sex: male